 - Order gluten-free items from a local restaurant through DoorDash, Uber Eats, or GrubHub.

-- Contact local bakeries for delivery of delicious fresh baked gluten-free goodies.
+- Contact local bakeries for delivery of delicious, fresh-baked gluten-free goodies.

-Can Disney accommodate food allergies?
+Can Disney accommodate food allergies, like wheat or gluten?

 Do I need to tell Disney about my allergy in advance?